samsisle/vercel-integration/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/project?template=https://github.com/samsisle/vercel-integration)

-1. Create a new integration in the [integration console](https://vercel.com/dashboard/integrations/console).
+1. Create a new Vercel Integration in the [integration console](https://vercel.com/dashboard/integrations/console).

 2. Set the Redirect URL to `https://<your_production_domain>/callback`.

 3. Set the Webhook URL to `https://<your_production_domain>/api/webhook`.

-4. Set any remaining required inputs until you are able to successfully create your Vercel Integration.
+4. Set any remaining required inputs until you are able to successfully create your integration.

 5. Set the `CLIENT_SECRET`, the value you see in the integration console if you edit your integration, to your project's [**Environment Variables**](https://vercel.com/docs/concepts/projects/environment-variables) settings.